samskivert/website/blog/_posts/2013-11-07-thinking-aloud-rsp.md

 It is also possible for a system to *dynamically* enclose other systems, which is essential to most interactive programs.

-One might want a single dynamic enclosed system:
+A single dynamic enclosed system:

 {% highlight scala %}
 system AI (...) { ... }